Strike from Gaza kills 2 as Israel topples 6-story building

 This story has been updated to correct that the six-story building toppled in an airstrike housed bookstores, not libraries, and educational centers used by the Islamic University, not belonging to them.

 Krauss reported from Jerusalem.
-Associated Press writer Isabel DeBre in Dubai, United Arab Emirates contributed o this report.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, Grant Peck in Bangkok and Ilan Ben Zion in Jerusalem contributed o this report.

 Credit: Khalil Hamra